+dous expense involved."

+TAFT

+marily because of the "tremen-

+Page Two

+THE MILITANT

-Page Two Conflict Noted in Chinese Communist Party BOOKS By Daniel Roberts A sharp conflict is evidently now taking place within the Chinese Communist party.
+Conflict Noted in Chinese Communist Party BOOKS

+By Daniel Roberts

+A sharp conflict is evidently now taking place within the Chinese Communist party.
 This is indicated by a stepped-up campaign in the CP press against "right opportunists."

 As is customary in Stalinist parties, the press denunciations carry only one side of the argument.
 Those under attack are not permitted to express their opinions.
-In this case they are not even identified by name.
+In this case they are. not even identified by name.
 That those tarred with the "right opportunist" brush include highly placed CP functionaries is indicated by a recent article in Red Flag by Kang Sheng, an alternate member of the Politburo, the highest party committee.
 According to the Nov.
-20 Christian Science Monitor, Kang "quotes Mao Tsetung . . . as saying that senior party officials who have opposed economic policies are merely fellow travelers and not worthy members of the party."
-In the middle of November, the Chinese government banned ward and the people's-commune all deliveries abroad (including movements in which hundreds to Hong Kong and Singapore) of of millions of working people all newspapers except the Pekmean that the internal party "arty." struggle is now reaching a climax.
-A year ago, the party leadership had already indicated that Daily, says that " . . . what is it was divided over the rural worth noting at a time when the August 1958.
-A resolution on the he people's communes is being communes adopted at last December's session of the party's some people apart from the re-Central Committee stated that "The urgent tasks at present who are still dissatisfied with are to quickly achieve a unity and opposed to the people's comof views on the communes nunes.
-They are those within among all members of the Party he ranks of the Chinese people and among the people . .
-Unity was not achieved, however, judging by the official re- cluding certain right-opportunports of a two-week central sts in the Communist party. committee session last August They do not understand that the Thus, the communique issued at people's commune movement is the end of the session stated: the product of a great revolu-"The eighth plenary session of tionary movement of the hunthe eighth central committee dreds of millions of Chinese points out that the principal peasants . . .
+20 Christian Science Monitor, Kang "quotes Mao Tsetung . . . as saying that senior party officials who have opposed economic policies are merely fellow travelers and not worthy members of the party.'

+In the middle of November, the Chinese government banned ward and the people's-commune all deliveries abroad (including movements in which hundreds to Hong Kong and Singapore) of of millions of working people all newspapers except the Peking People's Daily.
+This may mean that the internal party party." struggle is now reaching a climax.

+A year ago, the party leadership had already indicated that Daily, says that "... what is it was divided over the rural worth noting at a time when the people's communes created in August 1958.
+A resolution on the he people's communes is being communes adopted at last De-Central Committee stated that are to quickly achieve a unity and opposed to the people's comof views on the communes nunes.
+They are those within among all members of the Party he ranks of the Chinese people and among the people . . .

+ever, judging by the official re- cluding certain right-opportunports of a two-week central sts in the Communist party. committee session last August | They do not understand that the Thus, the communique issued at people's commune movement is the end of the session stated: the product of a great revolu-"The eighth plenary session of tionary movement of the hunthe eighth central committee dreds of millions of Chinese

+points out that the principal peasants . . .